matthewscharles/instrument-maker/README.md

 Pure Data is a free, open source, visually oriented programming language.
 This is also known as dataflow ("the diagram is the program"): on-screen boxes that serve particular functions are joined together, sending messages back and forth, some of which can be sound, which eventually gets sent out to speakers or other things in the physical world.
 For musicians, this can fit neatly with familiar notions of arranging mixers, modular synths, and effects pedals, or throwing objects at a drummer to negotiate tempo.

 It's not a million miles away from the ["blocks"](https://en.wikipedia.org/wiki/Block_(programming))-type programming currently popular in education, either.
 I'm interested in how Pure Data can be used in a similar way, but without the complexity of trying to make everything from scratch: getting caught up in "spiders' webs" or a blank screen on day one, or feeling turned away by assumed knowledge of maths etc. — which are the experiences I often observe when teaching this, and reflect my own first steps.
+One of the beautiful things about Pure Data and similar environments is that they facilitate an exploratory, "let's see what happens when I plug this thing into this other thing" approach.
+But we need a good way into that.

 The idea that we need to identify as technically-minded to access these resources can tacitly reinforce power structures, including but not limited to those formed around gender, impairment, and Disability.
 Not to suggest that everyone wants to access creation on this level either..but why mention this here?
 Well, among the many options for creating bespoke software, even compared to some text-based languages, Pure Data arguably falls within the more "technical" camp.
 With less emphasis on graphics than something like Max, it's a bit more like moving code around than re-plugging guitar pedals.
 And it pushes the user into more "code-like" thinking.
 That's a good thing in my opinion, but not always at the start.
 There are less ready-made options to use as a starting point..but once we can find or create the right ones, the experience, the underlying principles, the learning curves, are mostly the same.
 Much like finding ways to teach and learn a musical instrument.